 Europe and Japan

-We expect the Eurozone to grow at around 1.7% to 2.0% in 2017, notwithstanding the uncertainty caused by the UK’s decision to leave the European Union.
-With deflation risks in the Eurozone dissipating, however, the market’s focus has shifted to when and how the European Central Bank (ECB) will normalize its monetary policy stance.
-While underlying measures of core inflation remain subdued, it is likely the ECB will continue to keep interest rates low and we expect asset purchases to continue into 2018.
-Despite the uncertain political landscape, over the longer term Italy is likely to continue with its reform agenda and so valuations are likely to remain attractive versus German bonds at current levels.
+We expect the eurozone to grow at around 1.7% to 2.0% in 2017, notwithstanding the uncertainty caused by the UK’s decision to leave the European Union (EU).
+With deflation risks in the eurozone dissipating, however, the market’s focus has shifted to when and how the European Central Bank (ECB) will normalize its monetary policy stance.
+While underlying measures of core inflation remain subdued, we believe the ECB will continue to keep interest rates low and we expect asset purchases to continue into 2018.
+Despite the uncertain political landscape, over the longer term we believe Italy will continue with its reform agenda and that valuations remain attractive versus German bonds.

-Our base case view for credit spreads remains a tighter destination in the near-to-midterm, but the aggressive tightening of spreads over the past several months has valuations nearing what can only be described as fair.
-We also remain vigilant about global risks which may impact credit markets, such as a sharp deceleration in Chinese growth.
-The technical tailwind remains favorable as demand is expected to remain firm given investor flows from lower-yielding markets abroad.
-Supply trends, after many years of increases, are now expected to decelerate despite the fast start in the beginning of the year.
-We remain cautious about the potential for further mergers and acquisitions and shareholder-friendly activities in certain industrial sectors such as healthcare/pharmaceuticals and telecommunications.
-We favour the financial sector, where deleveraging, capital build and regulatory constraint remain credit-positive.
+Our base case view for credit spreads remains a modestly tighter destination in the near-to-midterm, but the aggressive move tighter in spreads over the past several months has valuations nearing what can only be described as fair.
+We remain vigilant about global risks which may impact credit markets, such as a sharp deceleration in Chinese growth.
+The technical tailwind remains favorable as demand remains firm despite the decline in spreads.
+Supply trends, after many years of increases, are expected to decelerate in the second half of the year.
+We remain cautious about the potential for further Merger & Acquisition activity and shareholder-friendly activities in certain industrial sectors such as healthcare/pharmaceuticals and telecommunications.
+The largest sector bias remains in the financial sector, where deleveraging, capital build and regulatory constraint remain credit-positive.

-We also favour attractive valuations in spread sectors, in particular investment-grade corporate bonds and select emerging market USD- and local-currency-denominated bonds.
+We favour spread sectors, in particular to investment-grade corporate bonds and select EM US dollar- and local-currency-denominated bonds, to take advantage of attractive valuations.
 We continue to look for opportunities to benefit from market anomalies.
 Our focus remains on longer-term fundamentals with diversified strategies to manage risk.